autopkg/peetinc-recipes/Orchard_Gove/README.md

 - This one performs code signature verification.
 - This one acquires just the latest version NoMAD Login AD pkg.
 - This one adds check phase

+This munki recipe differs from the ones in bochoven-recipes in the following ways:
+- This one adds pre/post install script variables